-Chris Evans Is Set to Make His Marvelous Return as Captain America in Mysterious Project - E!
+Chris Evans Rumored to Make His Marvelous Return as Captain America in Mysterious Project - E!
 Online

 The 39-year-old actor wrote an emotional tribute on Twitter after he finished filming later that year.
 "Officially wrapped on Avengers 4.
 It was an emotional day to say the least.
 Playing this role over the last 8 years has been an honor," he said.
 "To everyone in front of the camera, behind the camera, and in the audience, thank you for the memories!
 Eternally grateful."

-Fortunately, we now know it was more of a "see you later" than a permanent "goodbye."
+Hopefully, it was more of a "see you later" than a permanent "goodbye."

 He first played the character in 2011's Captain America: The First Avenger, making 2021 his 10-year anniversary of gracing the big screen.